The fundamental skill of passing the puck effectively, with purpose, and also with pace, is a lost art in hockey.

 It starts in minor hockey.

 But before we get in to that, why is it that so many coaches want to dissect their systems before looking at the essential skills amongst those systems?
-Why is it that skills coaches in today’s game want players to be able to flip pucks over obstacles, while those same players some of the time, can not consistently catch a pass on their backhands?
+Why is it that skills coaches in today’s game want players to be able to flip pucks over obstacles, while those same players some of the time, can not consistently catch a pass on their?

 No system or set play in the world will ever work without players being able to give or receive a pass effortlessly and with control.